solaris-games/solaris-docs/combat.markdown

 <details markdown="1" style="color:orange;background-color:#222222">
 <summary><small><i>Click here for more details about combat effective weapons calculation</i></small></summary>

-`effective weapons level = weapons technology level + max debuff + max buff + combined defender bonus + deduction by enemy + special buff`
+`effective weapons level = weapons technology level + max debuff + max buff + combined defender bonus + deduction by enemy`

 * `weapons technology level` = largest technology level available to any of the players participating on the player’s side in a combat